Education in Canada is a very high priority of the government.

 Secondary Education in Canada

-Secondary education in Canada consists of two distinct levels: intermediate or junior high school; and high school.
+Secondary education in Canada consists of two distinct levels: intermediate and high school.

 Once students have successfully completed the final year of elementary or primary education, or Grade 6, they are promoted to intermediate or junior high school.
 The basic goal of intermediate education is to prepare students to enter the next phase of secondary education, or high school.
 They are taught many of the same subjects in which they received instruction in primary school, although the difficulty increases substantially.
 Other subjects are also added to the curriculum in intermediate school, most notably foreign language instruction—French, Spanish, English (for Quebec students), etc.